Halocrypt/halo-cipher-2/SPEC.md

 let f(x) be our cipher function
 ```

-important to note that our internal implementation of `f(x)` is NOT pure (idempotent), it relies on random data (the seed can be predictable but we add a randomizing vector)
+important to note that our internal implementation of `f(x)` is NOT pure (idempotent), it relies on random data (the seed can be predictable but we add a randomizing vector.. what that means is, encoding a same string can produce different outputs)

 `let x = INPUT STRING`
 the core element now is the `DICTIONARY` and the `SOURCE_LIST`, it is just the list of characters you want to substitute the input with.